pryv/lib-cocoa/Readme.md

                                      andPermissions:permissions
                                            delegate:self];

 Here you are sending the `appId` and an array of permissions.
 An instance of `UIWebView` will pop up and will ask the user for username and password.
-If everything went ok, you'll get response in delegate method.
+If everything went ok, you'll get response in the delegate method.

 	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
 	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);
 	    [pyAccess synchronizeTimeWithSuccessHandler:nil errorHandler:nil];
 	}

+Otherwise, you can manage abortion and error using the methods `- (void) pyWebLoginAborded:(NSString*)reason` and `- (void) pyWebLoginError:(NSError*)error`.

+##PryvApiKit : Main Methods
+*Compatible with iOS and Mac OS X.*

 The user ID and the access token are used for creating PYAccess object.